kaleidos-ventures/taiga-java-importer-example/README.md

-# Taiga Java Importer exmaple
+# Taiga Java Importer example

 This a simple project example of how to use the [Taiga Importer API Client](https://github.com/taigaio/taiga-importer-api-client) from a Java application.
 Although the API client has been developed with Groovy, you can use it from Java without problems.